Todd Blanchfield

 2018/19

-Illawarra had a rollercoaster start to the season, which began with a dramatic quadruple-overtime thriller against Melbourne in the opening round, eventually falling short (122–123).
-This heartbreaking loss was followed by a heavy defeat at the hands of Perth, losing in Perth (101–61).
-Despite these early setbacks, Illawarra secured a strong win against Cairns in Round 2, defeating them on the road (104–93).
-A brief two-game win streak later in October saw the Hawks secure victories against Brisbane (86–78) and Adelaide (120–109), momentarily seeing them sit in fifth place.
-However, inconsistency plagued the team, and they later endured a four-game losing streak in November, including defeats to Perth (90–81), Sydney (81–90), and Adelaide (104–79).
-Despite showing flashes of potential, the Hawks couldn’t maintain a consistent level of play, missing the playoffs with a 12-16 record.
+The Hawks had a turbulent start to the season, opening with a quadruple-overtime loss to Melbourne (122–123), followed by a heavy defeat to Perth (101–61).
+Despite the rocky beginning, they rebounded in Round 2 with a win over Cairns on the road (104–93).
+A brief two-game win streak in October saw them secure victories over Brisbane (86–78) and Adelaide (120–109), momentarily placing them fifth.
+However, inconsistency plagued the team, and they later endured a four-game losing streak in November.
+The season ended with a seventh-place finish and a 12-16 record.

-Blanchfield also shot a career-best 48 percent from the field and 41 percent from the three-point line, with his perimeter scoring playing a key role for the Hawks.
-For his efforts, he was named the Hawks’ club MVP at season’s end as the team finished in seventh place with a record of 12 wins and 16 losses.
+Blanchfield also shot a career-best 48% from the field and 41% from beyond the arc, with his perimeter skills playing a crucial role for the Hawks.
+He was named the team’s MVP at season’s end.

 2019/20